diegoparrilla/sidecart-site/quickstart.md

 Once you've copied the file corresponding to your Raspberry Pico version, disconnect the power cable.
 The new firmware has now been flashed.

 ## Step 3.
 (Optional) Format the microSD card to FAT16

+> :warning: If you're aiming for a brief test of the SidecarT, you can bypass this step and move directly to step 5.
+Yet, for those intending to use the SidecarT with a microSD card, this step is indispensable.

 To use the SidecarT effectively, your microSD card needs to be formatted in FAT16.
 Here's how you can format it in FAT16 on various platforms: